-Annual IACUC and Occupational Health Training is required for all faculty, staff, and students who are involved with animal research.
-The meeting for academic year 2012 to 2013 will be posted as soon as possible
+Annual IACUC and occupational health training is required for all faculty, staff, and students who are involved with animal research.

 The IACUC is responsible for overseeing all animal care and use at UMass Lowell and has adopted policies and procedures that apply to all vertebrate animals used for research and teaching.
 The IACUC investigates concerns involving the care and use of animals.
 The Committee has the authority to suspend activities involving animals if it is determined that the activity is not conducted as described to and approved by the IACUC.
 Regulatory guidelines specify that the IACUC shall consist of not less than five members: one doctor of veterinary medicine, one scientist, one non-scientist, and at least one outside member who is not a user of animals and is not affiliated with the institution.
 All correspondence with the IACUC should be sent to the IACUC Chair or the IACUC Administrator in care of the Office of Institutional Compliance.